 What is Spraddle Leg?

-Spraddle Leg is a layman’s term that describes an issue when the baby chick is born and its legs aren’t directly underneath it.
+Spraddle Leg is a layman’s term that describes an issue when day-old chicks legs aren’t directly underneath it.
 They may be splayed in different directions, so the chick is unable to walk very well.

 From a previous blog you’ll recall how baby chicks automatically know how to do things once hatched.
 Walking is one of these items.
 Chicks are more independent than us mammals.
 Thus, they don’t need to wait several days, months, or years to start walking.
 Basically, it’s intuition to them.

-We’ve had more than one chick born with it at our farm.
+We’ve had more than one chick born with this condition at our farm.
 Recently, one of them self-corrected its walk within a day.
-Others need assistance early intervention.
+Others need assistance with early intervention.
 If they don’t, then they’re likely unable to find water and food on their own.

 If they reach a slippery surface, they can’t create the necessary friction to motor on.
-The same thing for chicks – they need a firm surface to latch onto.
+The same thing for chicks – they need a firm surface to gain traction.

-The solution is to use something like sawdust or pine shavings in the bedding to minimize the development of Spraddle Leg.
+The solution is to use something like sawdust, pine shavings, or straw in the bedding to minimize the development of Spraddle Leg.
+I’ve even heard of some people using rubber shelf liner (although that would not really be disposable and a nightmare to clean).
 Not only should this be done when they get out of the incubator, but in it as well.
-They can start spraddling unless paper towels or other gripping surfaces are placed underneath their feet.
+They can start spraddling unless a paper towel or other gripping surface is placed underneath their feet.
+Some incubators already have a surface that prevents this.

 How To Fix Spraddle Leg